Quantum bounds and device-independent security with rank-one qubit measurements: Conclusions

 In this work, we have explored the correlations that arise from rank-one qubit measurements with a spatially separated party.
 Our central finding is that for any shared entangled state and any rank-one POVM, it is possible to construct a protocol such that the joint correlations lie on the boundary of the quantum set and we expressed this boundary in terms of a Tsirelson inequality.
 A particularly significant implication of our results is that, when the correlations originate from extremal POVMs, the saturation of such an inequality guarantees the security of the probability distribution.
 Specifically, in such cases, correlations with a potential eavesdropper factorize, meaning the guessing probability and the conditional von Neumann entropy match those expected in a fully trusted-device scenario.
 Furthermore, we provided insight into how this method could extend to correlations generated by non-extremal POVMs.
 Our Tsirelson inequality enables randomness certification that relies not on the full joint correlations between the two separated parties but solely on the experimental value of the operator defining the inequality.
 This significantly simplifies numerical certification via semidefinite programming, as it requires fewer constraints.
 We validated our approach with a proof-of-concept experiment, further demonstrating its robustness in real-world scenarios.

 The results of this paper could be useful in both practical applications and comprehension of fundamental aspects of quantum correlations.
 On the applied side, they are directly relevant to the security analysis of device-independent protocols, including randomness extraction and cryptographic tasks.
 They could also extend to certain semi-device-independent scenarios, where the unitary measurement operators and the shared quantum state are assumed or obtained through alternative methods, rather than being derived from the violation of tilted CHSH inequalities.
 On a more fundamental level, our results provide deeper insight into the relationship between device-independent probability distribution and randomness, while also enhancing our understanding of the geometric structure of the quantum correlation and the POVM set.
 Moreover, one important aspect we did not address is the possibility of self-testing the POVMs.
 Prior work \cite{Woodhead_2020} demonstrated self-testing for extremal POVMs under a full-rank assumption.
 A natural question arises: what conclusions can be drawn if this assumption is relaxed?
 In this sense, our findings provide a foundation for further investigations, such as those initiated in \cite{baptista2023}.
 Finally, the connection between randomness extraction and the saturation of the Tsirelson bound makes our results particularly relevant for noise analysis.
 If the Tsirelson bound is not maximally saturated, how much randomness can be extracted?
 Can we derive an analytical bound linking randomness to the guessing probability when noise is introduced in both the Tsirelson bound and the tilted CHSH inequality used to certify Alice's operator, similar to the approach in \cite{Pironio2010}?
+Moreover, although we considered qubit POVMs correlations, our method may be extended for studying qudit POVMs correlations, such as the one studied in \cite{Borkala2022, sarkar2023, sarkar2024,farkas2024maximaldeviceindependentrandomnessdimension}.
 These questions remain open for future research and further refinements.